Last updated on October 14th, 2023

 - 2 tablespoons butter

-- 1 large onion thinly sliced
+- 1 medium onion diced

-- 1 garlic clove sliced
+- 1 garlic clove minced

 - 3/4 cup dry white wine

-- 3 tablespoon all-purpose flour
+- 3 tablespoons all-purpose flour

-- 1/8 teaspoon dry mustard
+- 1/4 teaspoon dry ground mustard

-- 2 ½ cups vegetable stock
+- 2 ½ cups chicken stock

-- 1/4 cup tomato paste
+- 1 can (6 ounces) tomato paste

 - 2 teaspoons sugar

-- 1 cup whole milk
+- 1 cup whole milk or heavy cream

 - Salt and black pepper to taste

-- Heat butter and oil together in a large stockpot over medium high heat.
-Once butter has melted, add onions.
+- Once the butter has melted, add the onions.
 Sauté for 2 minutes.
-Add garlic and sauté for 1-3 minutes until the onion is softened.
+Add the garlic and sauté for 1-3 additional minutes until the onion is softened.

-- Add cream and heat through.
+- Add the cream and heat through.